 All About Books: George Ayoub

-George Ayoub is a journalist with the Grand Island Independent.
+George Ayoub is a retired journalist in Grand Island.

 Listen to George's All About Books:

 Among my most prized possessions is a signed copy of “Shoeless Joe,” Canadian W.P.
 Kinsella’s lyric novel about fathers and sons, faith and hope, seeing and believing, … and baseball.
 As a lifelong fan of books and baseball, words and whimsy, literary magic and garden variety mysticism, “Shoeless Joe” was right in my wheelhouse, a hanging curveball with the wind blowing out.

 It’s neither the best book I’ve ever read, not the most compelling.
 It did, however, touch me as few books ever have.